About Me: The Bite Sized Celiac

 Eight years ago, I started a new chapter in my life.
 This chapter, came about unexpectedly, but finally produced an answer to a problem I wasn’t aware I actually had.

-You see, eight years ago, I was diagnosed with celiac disease.
+You see, nine years ago, I was diagnosed with celiac disease.

 Many of you are probably thinking, how could you not know you had celiac disease for the first 18 years of your life.
 Well, to be honest, no one ever asked me once about my bowel movements.
 At the time, I didn’t realize it was abnormal to go to the restroom upwards to 10-15 times a day.
 In fact, I actually just assumed I was lactose-intolerant like both of my parents.
 Even though I had almond milk in my honey-nut cheerios for breakfast, I figured ehh it’s probably still the dairy free milk, but I never really questioned it.
 That however came to a halt when I had to get a physical before entering college.

 About a month before I was headed to the Hilltop (aka Bradley University), I went to the doctor and he asked me the question that changed my life.
 When I told him the reality, he immediately tested my blood for food allergies, and the next day told me that the celiac sprue was present in my blood.